denissamkusmahendra/denissamkusmahendra/README.md

 ## Hi there 👋

+Hello, my name is Denis Sam Kusmahendra.
+I'm currently a Statistics undergraduate at Jakarta State University with a strong interest in e-commerce, retail, and data-driven business strategy.

+Over the past several months, I've built end-to-end analytics projects using SQL, Python, Power BI, and BigQuery, focusing on sales performance, customer behavior, marketing funnel optimization, and inventory forecasting.
+Through these projects, I've learned how to translate data into actionable insights that support better business decisions.

 <!--
 **denissamkusmahendra/denissamkusmahendra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.